Follow me on Instagram @thetittygritty

 (Fact #5 Six months ago I was in my car and saw a puppy running down the road on his own.
 I saw a man running like crazy along the pavement so good samaritan here pulls over and I yell at him to ‘get in the car, get in the car’.
 He did.
 I pull back into the traffic and tell him to get his seatbelt on because the alarm was dinging.
 I then ask which way did it go to which he replied ‘which way did what go?’.
 I asked again which way did the dog go and the stranger looked blank.
 I asked if he’d just lost his puppy and he replied that he’d just missed his bus.
 He got out the car.)

 I found a lump on 16th March 2018 and saw the GP on 23rd March.
 I was referred to a consultant on Friday 20th April (by which time another 4 lumps had appeared in the same breast) and had a mammogram, ultra sound and a core biopsy.
 On Tuesday 24th April I was diagnosed with Grade 3 invasive breast cancer which was in my milk ducts.
 It was too spread for a lumpectomy so I had a full right mastectomy and node clearance on Friday 4th May 2018.
 The centinal lymph nodes came back testing positive to cancer so I went back into surgery 3 weeks later for an auxillary node clearance (where they remove and test the next batch of lymph nodes).
 Thankfully, they removed 24 nodes which all proved cancer-free.
-However, due to the grade and spread of my cancer the oncologist has prescribed me a robust ‘health package’ of 16 rounds of chemotherapy (started on Friday 29th June 2018 and finishes in December 2018), followed by a month of radiotherapy and then because my cancer is HER2 positive i’ll have targeted therapy after that (i’ll fill you in when I know more about it)
+However, due to the grade and spread of my cancer the oncologist has prescribed me a robust ‘health package’ of 16 rounds of chemotherapy (started on Friday 29th June 2018 and finished 20th December 2018), followed by a 3 weeks of daily radiotherapy (Feb/March 2019) and then because my cancer is HER2 positive i’m having targeted therapy (called Herceptin and Perjeta) every 3 weeks until October 2019.
+Finally i’m on Tamoxifen because my cancer is estrogen receptive which also means I’ve had to be pushed into early menopause….so i’m a joy to live with right now.
+Grrrr.